-Spain has become a top destination for EFL teachers.
+Spain is a top destination for EFL teachers.
 English is the most studied foreign language in every stage in the Spanish education system.

 According to the official statistics published by the Spanish Ministry of Education, the figures are as follows (both state and private schools are analysed):